 Despite the rapid evolution of modern technology, certain industries have been stifled in regards to its adoption.
 The medical and healthcare industry is one of those.
-In many hospitals and offices, the staff is still using — and relying heavily — on fax machines.
+According to Power Consulting Healthcare IT Solutions, in many hospitals and offices, the staff is still using — and relying heavily — on fax machines.
 While fax machines still work and have stood the test of time in the business world, they are definitely outdated.
 Surprisingly, they’re not the only thing health care professionals and hospital personnel are using that could do with a major upgrade.

 The good news is that most health and wellness organizations are slowly coming around to the idea of modern tech.
 Insurance companies are also starting to see the true benefits of updating their processes.